 Outside of my clinical work, I enjoy working out, daily walks with my dogs Alfie and Gordon, trying new recipes with my wife of 11 years, reading new books, and watching documentaries.
 I believe all humans have intrinsic value and we all struggle to be the very best versions of ourselves, even if that is not always obvious.
 My approach to the therapeutic process includes collaboration, exploring new perspectives, challenging core beliefs, developing new coping skills, and embracing self-compassion.
 It would be my honor to walk alongside you through this transformative journey.
 Schedule a consult with me if you are ready to take the next steps towards enhancing your emotional wellbeing.

 - Cognitive Behavior Therapy (CBT)

 - Trauma Focused

-- Acacia is currently working under the direct supervision of Dr. Christina Wohleber, Licensed Psychologist, to increase her areas of expertise in treatment for complex trauma, mood disorders, and working with the LGBTQ+ population among other skills.
+Marissa is currently working under the direct supervision of Dr. Christina Wohleber, PA Licensed Psychologist, to increase her areas of expertise in treatment for complex trauma, mood disorders, and working with the LGBTQ+ population among other skills and specialties.